 Should you backpack Thailand alone or take a tour?

 Bangkok and Southeast Asia are great places to start backpacking because travel is easy and cheap.
 There are so many people doing the same thing you will soon make friends and meet someone going the same way.
-Even solo females shouldn’t have any troubles traveling Southeast Asia.
+Even solo females shouldn’t have any troubles backpacking Southeast Asia.

 It’s also not necessary to plan out all your travels and pre book accommodation – it’s easy to just go with the flow and hop on a bus and then find somewhere to stay at the next town.